WATBUD/node-express-backend/Database/prisma/Prisma Turtorial.md

-# If you want to update to the latest dB architecture
+#  If you want to update to the latest database architecture, move to Prisma and make the necessary updates.
 npx prisma db pull
 npx prisma generate